Felony Charges and Misdemeanors

 Misdemeanors

-Some misdemeanor offenses, such as theft and battery, can be enhanced to felony offenses based on a client’s prior record.
+Some misdemeanor offenses, such as Theft and Battery, can be enhanced to felony offenses based on a client’s prior record.
 Misdemeanor offenses, if not handled properly, can preclude sealing or expungement of other more serious offenses from a person’s criminal record.